singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 The array in the first pass can fit in 10 megabytes, or roughly 223 bytes, of memory.
 Since each element in the array is an int, and an int is 4 bytes, we can hold an array of at most about 221 elements.
 So, we can deduce the following:

 ```
-arraySize = 2³¹/rangeS1ze <= 2²¹
+arraySize = 2³¹/rangeSize <= 2²¹
 rangeSize >= 2³¹/2²¹
 rangeSize >= 2¹⁰
 ```

 *Second Pass: The Bit Vector*

 We need to have enough space to store rangeSize bits.
-Since we can fit 2²³ bytes in memory, we can fit 2²⁶ bits in memory.Therefore, we can conclude the following:
+Since we can fit 2²³ bytes in memory, we can fit 2²⁶ bits in memory.
+Therefore, we can conclude the following:
 ```
 2¹¹ <=  rangeSize  <=  2²⁶
 ```